 The combined pill is the most popular form of contraception that contains both synthetic versions of oestrogen and progestrogen.
-More commonly referred to as just 'The Pill', all brands of combined contraceptives are around 99% effective when taken correctly.
+More commonly referred to as just 'The Pill', all brands of combined contraceptives can be up to 99% effective when taken correctly.
 Whilst the primary aim is often to prevent pregnancy, combined pills also have additional benefits such as treating heavy periods, alleviating menstrual cramps, treating endometriosis and premenstrual syndrome and reducing acne outbreaks.

 "Used by millions of women, hormonal contraception helps to effectively prevent pregnancy."

 Are you one of them?Login to Reorder

 The combined pill is an oral tablet that is mainly used to prevent pregnancy.
 When taken correctly, it is over 99% effective in doing so, and is available to buy in 24 different brands in the UK (16 of which are available at OnlineClinic).
 The versatility of the combined pill teamed with this effectiveness makes it the most popular form of contraception in the UK to date.

 Preventing pregnancy is its initial aim, and why it is used a large percentage of the time, however they can have other benefits and as the risks and side effects are so unlikely, you can be prescribed a combined contraceptive for a number of other reasons including: